 Physiotherapy Approach to Femoral Stress Fractures: Causes, Symptoms, and Recovery

-Causes from a Physiotherapy Perspective
+Causes of Femoral Stress Fractures from a Physiotherapy Perspective

 Muscle Weakness or Imbalances: Weak hip, glute, or quadriceps muscles can alter biomechanics and increase stress on the femur.